spham395/05-Python-Programming/01_python_features/02_pydocs_pep8.md

 #### Documenting Code:

-Python brings many features we are already familiar with in other programming languages, but gives the user a bit more power in their documentaiton.
+Python brings many features we are already familiar with in other programming languages, but gives the user a bit more power in their documentation.

 ```python
 # This is a comment